 Neck and Upper Back Pain

 Upper back and neck pain is less common than lower back pain during pregnancy and gets just a passing mention in clinical studies.
+There are several areas and causes for upper back pain during pregnancy.
 Pain in the upper back and neck vertebrae and muscles in the third trimester can be partly explained by the shift in posture and the realignment of the spine.
 Stress, muscle tension, and inadequate rest can also lead to muscle tightness and spasm in the neck, shoulders, and upper back muscles, especially after working all day.
 In addition, increasingly in the third trimester, heavier breasts might put a strain on the upper back, shoulders, and neck muscles and increase the intensity of pain.
+If you have severe upper back pain during pregnancy, you may want to seek medical attention.

 There are many remedies that might relieve your back pain during the third trimester, and a combination might be more effective.
 The Mayo Clinic offers the following advice: